 Take your inspiration and run with it

-Since I’m getting set to plow into Season 5, who knows who else might pop into my head demanding attention.
+Since I’m getting set to plow into Season…whatever, who knows who else might pop into my head demanding attention.
 The muses can be very demanding and we do tend to be slaves to their voices at times.
-I may wind up with a true blue Dean Winchester character before I get to Season 14.
+I may wind up with a true blue Dean Winchester character before I get to Season 15.
 If that happens, I’ll have my hands full.

 No matter, whether it’s binge-watching your favorite shows, watching the same movie over and over, do what it takes to inspire your writing.
 Inspiration comes in all forms, not just from a television show.
-It can be in the form of music, a past time, a hobby, people watching…it doesn’t matter.
+It can be in the form of music, a pastime, a hobby, people watching…it doesn’t matter.
 What works for you may not work for someone else.
-I’ve always been inspired by different actors that I’ve loved or television and movies that resonate with me.
+I’ve always been inspired by different actors that I’ve loved (Richard Armitage, Max Brown, Henry Cavill, Clive Standen, Johnny Depp…the list goes on) or television and movies that resonate with me.
 It works for me.